rcjj98/tp/docs/UserGuide.md

 * `find [t]` **is required** to start with a `g/` flag.
 * If a SEARCH_TERM without a flag is used, an error will be raised.
 * Finding tasks `[t]` **only** accepts `g/`,`h/`, `d/`, `t/`, and `i/` flags
-* SEARCH_TERMs are still required to follow the format defined as by their respective flags.
+* SEARCH_TERMs are still required to follow the format as defined as by their respective flags.

 :bulb: View constraints on flags and parameters [here](#flags-and-parameters-format-constraints)